 - Research about your prospects

-It can’t get any better if you research your prospects before making that vital phone call.
-Personalization is very important and since you already LinkedIn at your disposal, you can learn more about your prospect.
-Learn about their business, what they do and whether you have connected with similar people or businesses in the past.
-This will help you avoid sounding clueless and come off as someone who has done their homework and know what they are doing.
+It can’t get any better if you research your prospects before making that critical phone call.
+Personalization is vital, and since you already LinkedIn at your disposal, you can learn more about your lead.
+Learn about their business, their designation, and whether you have connected with similar people or firms in the past.
+It will help you avoid sounding clueless and come off as someone who has done their homework and know what they are doing.

 With this level of personalization, your call will not be cold anymore.
-You have made the right moves and done your homework which will be worth the effort.
+You have made the right moves and done your homework, which will be worth the effort.
 The next step is to create a cold calling script.
-Use these steps and you can also customize it to your individual liking.
+Use these steps, and you can also customize it to your liking.

-Start by introducing your name and the company you work for.
-The first impression is the last impression, so you must sound energetic and confident.
-It can be a very nerve-wracking experience and this is where many cold callers actually fail.
+Start by introducing your name and your company.
+The first impression is the last, so you must sound energetic and confident.
+It can be a very nerve-wracking experience, and this is where many cold callers fail.
 If this happens, the prospect might instantly say, “What?
-Who??”
+Who?”
 It can be a clear indication that the call is not going along how it should be.
-You just have to sound clear and not loud
+You just have to sound clear and not loud.

 Once you say, “This is [YOUR NAME] from [YOUR ORGANISATION’S NAME],” take a pause.

-This is tough but vital as many cold callers would want to proceed ahead with their pitch.
+It is difficult but vital as many cold callers would want to proceed ahead with their pitch.
 Just relax and don’t utter anything for the next eight seconds.
-It will give the prospect the time to figure exactly who you are.
+It will give the prospect the time to figure out who you are.

 To make your call warmer, you must put forward some personal questions to establish a rapport.
-This will help you position yourself as someone already familiar with the prospect and their business.
+It will help you position yourself as someone already familiar with the prospect and their business.